Mike Keenan

-Michael Edward Keenan (born October 21, 1949) is a Canadian professional hockey coach who most recently coached the Kunlun Red Star of the Kontinental Hockey League.
+Michael Edward Keenan (born October 21, 1949) is a Canadian-American former professional hockey coach.
 Previously, he served as head coach and/or general manager with several NHL teams between 1984 and 2009.
-He currently ranks fifth in playoff wins with 96.
-He is noted for his early career success in coaching Team Canada to win the 1987 Canada Cup round-robin tournament in a thrilling best-of-three series finale against Viktor Tikhonov's Red Army team.
+He currently ranks sixth in playoff wins with 96.
+He is noted for his early career success in coaching, which started with reaching the Stanley Cup Finals in his rookie season in 1985.
+In 1987, he reached the Finals once again.
+Months later, he led Team Canada to win the 1987 Canada Cup round-robin tournament in a thrilling best-of-three series finale against Viktor Tikhonov's Red Army team.
+He left the Flyers for Chicago in 1988.
+He reached the Finals once again in 1992 but lost again.
+After leaving the Blackhawks and spending a year away from coaching, Keenan won a Stanley Cup championship as coach of the New York Rangers in 1994.

+He is one of three coaches to coach in a playoff Game 7 ten times, for which he won five times.
+Keenan was the third person to lead three different teams (Philadelphia, Chicago, New York) to the Stanley Cup Finals; only one coach has accomplished the feat since Keenan.

-Keenan won a Stanley Cup championship as coach of the New York Rangers in 1994.
-He also won the Gagarin Cup while coaching Metallurg Magnitogorsk in 2014, and he is the only head coach to have won championships in both the NHL and KHL.
+Keenan coached for eight National Hockey League teams from 1984 to 2009.
+He also won the Gagarin Cup while coaching Metallurg Magnitogorsk in 2014, and he became the first head coach to have won championships in both the NHL and KHL, later to be joined by Bob Hartley after his win in 2021.

+Currently, he is 15th all time in National Hockey League wins as one of 23 head coaches with 600 wins in NHL history.
+In each of his first eleven seasons, Keenan led his team to the Stanley Cup playoffs; in the subsequent nine seasons that followed, his teams only made it to the playoffs twice.
+His tough coaching style and attitude towards his players have earned him the nickname "Iron Mike".

 Coaching career

-NHL career
+Minor hockey

 His first coaching job was at Forest Hill Collegiate Institute in Toronto, Ontario, where he coached the varsity hockey team.
 In 1977 he became the coach of the Oshawa Legionaires of the Metro Junior B Hockey League, where he led them to back-to-back championships in 1979 and 1980.
 The following year he began his junior coaching career with the Peterborough Petes before moving on to the Rochester Americans, which he guided to the American Hockey League championship in 1983.
 He returned to the University of Toronto to lead it to the CIAU title.
-He then landed his first high-profile job with the Philadelphia Flyers in 1984.
-In 1993, he became the New York Rangers head coach and led the team to its first Stanley Cup win since 1940.
-Prior to the 1993 season, he was also a candidate for the Detroit Red Wings head coaching job that eventually went to Scotty Bowman.